1mdarwin/drw9/modules/contrib/slick/docs/README.md

      + **/libraries/accessible-slick/slick/slick-theme.css** (optional)
      + **/libraries/accessible-slick/slick/slick.min.js**
      + Or any path supported by core library finder as per Drupal 8.9+.
+   * **Warning!** This library was based on broken 1.8.1 version, so it inherits the above-mentioned problems.
+A workaround was provided, but it demands your attentions on few specific options as prompted when saving the Optionset forms: `rows`, `slidesPerRow`, `slidesToShow`, etc.

 2. [Download jqeasing](https://github.com/gdsmith/jquery.easing), so available: